 CAMP LEJEUNE, N.C. -- Marine Sgt.
-Michael Canright saw the rocket-propelled grenade round coming at him seemingly in slow motion right before it hit him square in the chest.
+Donald Canright saw the rocket-propelled grenade round coming at him seemingly in slow motion right before it hit him square in the chest.

 The round fired at him in Iraq was a dud, but the impact knocked him out, cracked several ribs, and left him with back pain.
 He stayed with his unit.
 He deployed again, and there were other blasts nearby.

 Back home, Canright began to sense something was wrong.
 He was doing things he couldn't explain -- even to himself.
 There was binge drinking, but in the Marine Corps "nobody cared if you were drinking," he said.
 Then a friend was killed in a car accident.

 "It started to really get to me bad when my buddy was killed," Canright said.
 "It was the worst day in the world.
 I started thinking -- where are you safe?
 It was hard to talk to a lot of people.
 You get labeled unstable -- it's like, 'we gotta' watch him.' "

 Canright turned to the Marines' Wounded Warrior program and was assigned to Wounded Warrior Battalion-East at Camp Lejeune.

 Increasingly, the program to help the wounded resume duty or ease their return to civilian life has focused on troops such as Canright who may not even know they've been gravely injured.

 They're called the "invisible wounds" of war, and Canright and two other Marine sergeants in recovery at Camp Lejeune told of their struggles against what have come to be known as traumatic brain injury and post traumatic stress disorder.

 Before he was assigned, Canright worried about the stigma that could attach if he asked to be referred to the Wounded Warrior program for what was later diagnosed as TBI.

 "You get labeled a skater, a deployment dodger," he said.